avalcarcel9/rtapas/README.md

     be used for segmentation rather than the clamped threshold.
   - `k` The minimum number of voxels for a cluster/component.
 Passed to `extrantsr::label_mask`.
-Segmentation clusters of size less than k are removed from the mask, volume estimation, and Sørensen’s–Dice coefficient (DSC) calculation.
+Segmentation clusters of size less than k are removed from the mask, volume estimation, and the Sørensen’s–Dice coefficient (DSC) calculation.
   - `verbose` A `logical` argument to print messages.
 Set to `TRUE` by default.